- University of Houston

 - "Unfriendly Skies: The Comet of 1680 in the Spanish and English Empires"

-Laura E. Bland is a Ph.D.
-Candidate in the History and Philosophy of Science at the John J. Reilly Center for Science, Technology, and Values at the University of Notre Dame.
+Laura E. Bland is a Visiting Assistant Professor at the University of Houston.
 Her research examines the cultural and religious background of scientific ideas in the early modern Atlantic World.
 In particular, she explores how writers without scientific training understood questions about the role of God in nature, superstition, and natural order.
 At the broadest level, her work contributes to ongoing historical discussions of the “disenchantment of the world,” the decline of magic, and the secularization of society in the late seventeenth and early eighteenth centuries.
-Her dissertation compares Catholic and Protestant conceptions of superstition and divine intervention in nature as they were articulated in several hundred pamphlets printed in the wake of the “Great Comet” of 1680 in Spain, England, New England, and Latin America.
+She received her Ph.D. in the History and Philosophy of Science at the John J. Reilly Center for Science, Technology, and Values at the University of Notre Dame with a dissertation that compared Catholic and Protestant conceptions of superstition and divine intervention in nature as they were articulated in several hundred pamphlets printed in the wake of the “Great Comet” of 1680 in Spain, England, New England, and Latin America.